-Your abstract should be 250 words or less, and divided into the subheadings: Objective, Methods (include information on design, setting, participants, interventions, and main outcomes measured), Results, and Conclusion.
+Your abstract should be 250 words or less, and divided into the following subheadings: Objective, Methods (including information on design, setting, participants, interventions, and main outcomes measured), Results, and Conclusion.
 In your results, you should emphasize the magnitude of findings over test statistics, ideally including the size of effect and its confidence intervals for the principal outcomes.
+The abstract of a study protocol should include the following section; Objective, Methods, and Discussion (implication of study).
 Reference citations should not be used in the abstract.
 Abbreviations should be minimized and, if used, must be defined within the abstract by the full term followed by its abbreviation in parentheses.
 Three to five keywords (index terms) should appear after the abstract.
 For the selection of keywords, refer to the list of Medical Subject Headings (MeSH, http://www.ncbi.nlm.nih.gov/mesh).
 If an RCT the trials registry number should appear after the conclusion (ex: NCT01616745.)

 1) Introduction: The most effective introduction sections are less than 500 words, and concisely argue how the topic is new, scientifically important, and clinically relevant.
-Usually, we recommend three paragraphs: The first paragraph to describe the circumstances or historical context that set the stage and led you to investigate the issue.
-The second to describe why your investigation is consequential.
-What are its potential implications?
+Usually, we recommend the following three paragraphs.
+The first paragraph to describe the circumstances or historical context that set the stage and led you to investigate the issue.
+The second to describe why your investigation is consequential: What are its potential implications?
 How does it relate to issues raised in the first paragraph?
 Why is this specific investigation the next logical step?
-The last to explain the goals of this investigation: Clearly state the specific research objective or hypothesis and your primary outcome measure.
+The last to explain the goals of this investigation: clearly state the specific research objective or hypothesis and your primary outcome measure.

 3) Results: Results should be concisely stated and include the statistical analysis of the data presented.
 Results presented in tabular or graphic form should be referred to in the text, but the material should not be presented again.
-In addition to the data collected in the study, the results should also indicate the success of protocol implementation (e.g., was blinding successful, was there a high inter-rater reliability?).
-In keeping with the recommendations of the Institute of Medicine regarding gender-specific research, we ask that “all papers reporting the outcomes of clinical trials report on men and women separately unless a trial is of a sex-specific condition (such as endometrial or prostatic cancer).”
-(Women’s Health Research: Progress, Pitfalls, and Promise; National Academies Press 2010, available at http://www.iom.edu/Reports/2010/Womens-Health-Research-Progress-Pitfalls-and-Promise.aspx)
+In addition to the data collected in the study, the results should also indicate the success of protocol implementation (e.g., was blinding successful, was there a high interater reliability?).
+In keeping with the recommendations of the Institute of Medicine regarding gender-specific research, we ask that all papers reporting the outcomes of clinical trials report on men and women separately unless a trial is of a sex-specific condition (such as endometrial or prostatic cancer).

 1) References should be numbered consecutively in the order in which they are first mentioned in the text.
 Every reference must be cited at least once in the text.
 Each reference should be cited as 1, 1,4, or 1-3, at the end of the related sentence in the text.